ayatokura/ai-openscale/wos-insight-app-overview.md

 Business event data is usually sent in batches, such as once per day.
 For that reason, the data processing time in usually not the event time.

-Business event properties are different fields that describe the event (transaction) like: region, segment, potential profit from the transaction, … Numerical fields can be used to calculate KPI values.
+Business event properties are different fields that describe the event (transaction), such as the following items: region, segment, potential profit from the transaction, Numerical fields can be used to calculate KPI values.
 Other for clustering purposes.

 ## Insights